thawzinaung-2002/branch_management/README.md

 # Project Structure
- Admin can create, edit and delete Accountant for Each branch and can view All students Admin username, password is stored in web.xml Accountant in each branch can create, edit and delete Students for his/her branch index.jsp is project start page
+ Admin can create, edit and delete Accountant for Each branch and can view All students.
+ Admin username, password is stored in web.xml.
+ Accountant in each branch can create, edit and delete Students for his/her branch. index.jsp is project start page.

 # Technologies
 * JDK 21